ClojureBridgeLondon/workshop-content-gitbook/simple-values/exercise-string-palindrome.md

-# Excercise: Fun with Palindromes
+# Exercise: Fun with Palindromes

 These exercises will give you more experience using strings and the [`clojure.string`](https://clojuredocs.org/clojure.string) library.